 MMN's Prairie Day & MPF’s 10th Annual Prairie BioBlitz June 1 & 2, 2019

 The Hi Lonesome Chapter of Missouri Master Naturalists is organizing the Prairie Day portion of the weekend, and the Missouri Prairie Foundation is organizing the 10th Anniversary Prairie BioBlitz portion of the weekend.
 This event is free of charge, and an interest in nature and prairie history is all that is required to attend.
-Scroll down for the full schedule of events.
+Scroll down for the full schedule of events; registration for specific Prairie BioBlitz events is below the full schedule.
 No registration necessary for the Prairie Day events, but registration is required for the Prairie BioBlitz events.
 Scroll down for Prairie BioBlitz registration.

 Directions: Cole Camp is approximately 20 miles south of Sedalia.
 To reach Dr. Wayne Morton’s prairie from Cole Camp, take Hwy.
 52 west and go 0.75 mile west.
 Turn north on Klink Road (gravel) at the propane distributor.
 Go 1.5 miles and turn west (left) on Hi Lonesome Road.
 Go 0.5 mile to a gate on the south side of the road.
 Watch for signs and the big tent.
 Park along the road.

 What MPF provides: a big tent for gathering and eating under, chairs, tables, and portable toilets.